Nick-Chapman/mentoring/TypeClasses-vs-OO.md

 Behind the scenes, the type class constraint gets transformed into code which passes a dictionary parameter (to the `sort` function) providing the specific implementation of `<=` for the type `a`.

-The important distinction between the OO and Typeclass approaches is that with TypeClasses, the dictionary values for `Ord a` exist and are passed *independently* from the values of type `a`, rather than each value of `a` having access to it's own, potentially different, vtbl.
+The important distinction between the OO and Typeclass approaches is that with TypeClasses, the dictionary values for `Ord a` exist and are passed *independently* from the values of type `a`, rather than each value of `a` having access to its own, potentially different, vtbl.

 This approach works really nicely for typeclass examples such as `Ord`, where the overloadeded function `<=` takes more than one argument of type `a`, because we can be sure by construction that the *same* dictionary is used for all `a`s everywhere.
 (Not so for OO, where it is somewhat of a problem to use virtual dispatch for binary or multi-arg methods).

-Finally, the typeclass aprroach allows overloaded methods which are indexed by their return type.
+Finally, the typeclass approach allows overloaded methods which are indexed by their return type.
 The classic example of this in haskell is the `Read` typeclass, which provides an overloaded function to parse a value from a String (think `sscanf`):

 ```
 class Read a where